jaredly/j3/Roadmap.md

+# The Next Things (thih)

+Ok, now that 4 day sidetrack is done (web workers + algw-fast + unused) we can get back to thih!
+Namely, we need to be able to define instances and type classes.
+So that I can actually verify that things are working.

 # AW_FAST

 ok so I'll try to ... do less composing. even less.

 - [x] get the bun tests to check the embedded fixture tests tooo
-- [ ] type-args.json, get the errors to be type-error
+- [x] type-args.json, get the errors to be type-error
+- [x] What a ride!!
+Now algw is fast :)

 # SLowwwwwwww